Amose3535/NotificationEngine/README.md

 ---

 ## ✨ Features
-- Global notification engine (autoload singleton).
+- Global notification engine (autoload singleton) to access all its featues.
-- Bottom-left / bottom-right alignment presets.
+- Bottom-left / bottom-right alignment presets for notifications.
-- Title, body, optional icon.
+- Feature packed notifications: title, body, icon, actions, themes, duration.
-- Action buttons (with `id`, `label`, optional `icon`).
+- Action buttons (with `id`, `label`, and an optional `icon`).
 - Signals for popup, popout, and action clicks.
 - Theming support:
   - Built-in `"default"` theme.
   - Pass your own `Theme` resource directly.
-- Safe defaults and payload validation.
+- Safe defaults and strong payload validation.
-- Works out-of-the-box, no scene editing required.
+- Works out-of-the-box, no scene editing required and easy to pick up.
-- Demo scene included to test payloads and learn usage.
+- Demo scene included to test payloads and easily learn usage.

 ---